rafagfe/project_agentyt_langgraph/README.md

 - **Download Options**: Allows users to download the results as HTML and Markdown reports.
 - **Workflow Visualization**: Displays a diagram of the workflow process for a clear understanding of each step.

-## Tab 2: Q&A Assistant
+### Tab 2: Q&A Assistant with Vector Database Optimization
-The **Q&A Assistant** tab lets users ask questions about the analyzed video content.
-Key features include:
+The **Q&A Assistant** tab enables interactive Q&A on the analyzed video content with the following features:
-- **Ask a Question**: Users can input questions about specific content aspects.
+- **Ask a Question**: Users can pose questions about specific aspects of the video.
-- **Answer Generation**: Uses the video analysis data to generate concise answers.
+- **Answer Generation with Caching**: Before generating a new response, the system checks ChromaDB for similar questions.
+If a match is found, it retrieves the cached answer, reducing the need for additional API calls.
-- **Chat History**: Displays previous questions and answers, allowing users to track the session’s conversation history.
+- **Chat History**: Displays past questions and answers, allowing users to review the session’s conversation.

 ## 4 - Tab 3: Contact Me
 The **Contact Me** tab displays the author's contact information.
 It includes: